MichaelCromer/hex/README.md

 ### Keygroups

-If you have a standard qwerty keyboard, you will find that commands in `hex` are grouped up so that different regions of the keyboard consistently have different use cases: the keys under the left hand are for mode-specific commands (such as `q` for painting a water tile in terrain mode), and the keys under the right hand are for navigating around the map.
+If you have a standard qwerty keyboard, you will find that commands in `hex` are grouped up so that different regions of the keyboard have different, consistent use cases: the keys under the left hand are for mode-specific commands (such as `q` for painting a water tile in terrain mode), while the keys under the right hand are for navigating around the map.
 The keys in the middle of the keyboard are for changing input modes (except `:` for entering command mode; `vim` users will recognise the inspiration).

 #### Moving the cursor

-Most modes allow you to navigate through the hex grid one tile at a time with `u`, `i`, `h`, `l`, `n`, and `m` as directional keys (on a standard keyboard, they make a hexagon):
+Most modes allow you to navigate through the hex grid one tile at a time with `u`, `i`, `h`, `l`, `n`, and `m` as directional keys (on a standard keyboard, they form a hexagon):
 ```
        u   i